 The rise of big data: luxury will never be the same

 The quality of available customer data has changed as well.
 According to The Economist, big data is no longer just predefined digital information — databases of names, age, sex, and income.
-The new economy is now about analysing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers photo feeds on Instagram, high-end customer engagement across an omnichannel purchase funnel.
+The new economy is now about analyzing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers’ photo feeds on Instagram, and high-end customer engagement across an omnichannel purchase funnel.

 Top luxury brands embrace data-driven marketing

 Big data provides luxury professionals with the ability to collect valuable customer insights without the need to discuss them with their affluent consumers.
 Such information can offer high-end brands with vital insights into their customer’s lifestyles, shopping preferences, and purchase behaviors.

 “Millennials and Generation Z affluent consumers enjoy an increasingly abundant and readily-available offering when shopping for luxury goods,” explains Simon Beauloye, co-founder and CTO of mOOnshot digital.
 “While digital-first brands tend to be at the forefront of data collection and insights analytics, traditional luxury brands have a unique competitive advantage thanks to the sheer size of their offline retail presence.
 Brands who are capable of combining their online customer data with offline insights will gain market shares.“

 By analyzing the data currently available to them, luxury brands can rapidly gain critical insights to improve and personalize their customer experience online.
 For example, marketing professionals can tailor their outreach based on prediction models of when a specific customer is most likely to make their next purchase or how much this customer is willing to spend per item.